 Another strategy the OTAs use is by offering opaque rates.
-As the name suggests, it’s a non-transparent rate usually implemented through a bidding process like Hotwire (but nearly all the OTAs have some form of opaque pricing strategy. ) It works like this: upon entering the location and date of your desired stay, the search results hide the hotels branding, address, or other feature.
-The user must trust the hotel will not be a dive, or be in a sketchy neighborhood.
-After confirmation the reservation can’t be modified.
+As the name suggests, it’s a non-transparent rate usually implemented through a bidding process like Hotwire (but nearly all the OTAs have some form of opaque pricing strategy. ) It works like this: upon entering the location and date of your desired stay, the search results hide the hotel's branding, address, or other features.
+The user must trust that the hotel isn't a dive, or located in a sketchy neighborhood.
+After confirmation, the reservation can’t be modified.
 Not everyone is so adventurous, but sometimes it works out and a user can save some money.
-This strategy helps hotels sell empty rooms at a discount, without compromising their existing brand integrity or pricing structure.
+This strategy helps hotels sell empty rooms without compromising their existing brand integrity or pricing structure.

 These and other strategies have forced many hotels to start showing a BAR (Best Available Rate,) when quoting a price.
 In a nutshell, the BAR is the lowest rate given to any guest for a specific date.
 It helps hotels offer greater transparency so guests can see what the hotel is actually charging, as opposed to what the OTAs have concocted through their own pricing schemes.